-If you want a mouse that can play anything and everything, the Logitech G502 Proteus Core ($80 MSRP) is about as good as it gets.
-With well-spaced buttons, a comfortable design and top-of-the-line software, the Proteus Core is, hands-down, the best all-around gaming mouse on the market.
+Tom's Guide tests about 30 mice per year, which enables us to recommend with confidence which mouse is better.
+If you want a mouse that can play anything and everything, the Logitech G502 Proteus Spectrum ($80 MSRP) is about as good as it gets.
+With well-spaced buttons, a comfortable design and top-of-the-line software, the Proteus Spectrum is, hands-down, the best all-around gaming mouse on the market.
+If you don't want to spend quite so much money, the Logitech G300s costs less than $25 and performs beautifully.

 How We Test Gaming Mice